How we govern the group

 The Board maintains overall responsibility for the Group’s approach to risk management; however, it has also delegated some responsibility in respect of financial controls to the Audit Committee.
 Any new and material risks identified by management are communicated promptly to the Board.

 In addition, the Board regularly reviews in depth Alumasc’s financial position.
 The Board actively challenges the annual budgeting process prior to approval.
-The Executive Directors regularly provide updates on financial performance and non-financial matters such as people, and Health & Safety issues.
+Executive Directors regularly provide updates on financial performance and non-financial matters such as people, market trends, and Health & Safety issues.

 Our approach

 Board agendas are approved by the Chair.
 Directors are provided with regular, timely information on the performance of the divisions within the Group.
 The Chair facilitates the meetings and ensures there is time for each Director to contribute.
 Directors contribute their independent judgement and experience to challenge and explore key matters.
-The Board is provided with a Health & Safety report, finance, management and people reports and other information on a regular basis.
-The balance of the Board is considered and reviewed by the Nomination Committee (see page 71), and this year our Resilience plan for leadership roles, was reviewed.
+The Board is provided with a Health & Safety report, finance, business/strategy updates, and people reports and other information on a regular basis.
+The balance of the Board is considered and reviewed by the Nomination Committee, which also discusses senior management roles.

-During the year, the Nomination Committee considered the skills and balance on the Board together with a resilience plan.
-Further, the Board considered a resilience plan that covered, immediate, short-term and long-term cover and succession planning.
-Resilience is a regular item on the Board agenda.
+During the year, the Nomination Committee considered the skills and balance on the Board together with a resilience plan that covered immediate, short-term and long-term cover, senior management and succession planning.
+Resilience is a regular item on the Board and Nomination Committee agenda.
+The Board appreciates that there are currently three Independent Non-executive Directors (NEDs) and four Executive Directors.
+It is planned to appoint another Independent NED during 2025 such that half of the Board will be Independent NEDs.

-All Directors have access to independent professional advice if required and at the Company’s expense.
+All Directors have access to independent professional advice, if required, at the Company’s expense.
 This is in addition to the access that every Director has to the Company Secretary.

 During the year, the Board had seven scheduled meetings and a number of unscheduled meetings.
 A summary of attendance is shown in the table below.